Home What is? Install Overview CTQMC docker MnO FeSe SrVO3 LaVO3 Cerium Sr2IrO4 Ta2NiSe5 phonon High-throughput

 Step 3: Initialize and run eDMFT

-Next we need compute quasi-atomi orbital on current DFT charge density, which is achieved by
+Next we need to compute quasi-atomi orbital on current DFT charge density, which is achieved by

 init_proj.py -a